This article is more than 3 months old and may not reflect current stock. To be informed of latest stock, sign up for our monthly newsletters.

 ONE GALLON PERENNIALS ON SALE – $4.95 EA.
-SEE LIST OF VARIETIES BELOW.
 ALL IN FULL BLOOM NOW.
 ADD COLOR TO YOUR LANDSCAPE.
 PERENNIALS COME BACK YEAR AFTER YEAR AND BLOOM IN THE SPRING AND SUMMER.
 ONE GALLON LAVENDER, $6.95 EACH.
 5 VARIETIES TO CHOOSE FROM.

 This year has been a very nice spring and early summer.
 Any hot periods have only lasted a couple of days and then it cools back down.
 Very nice weather for your landscape whether new plantings or established plantings.